mfranberg/svsim/README.md

     > python simulate_genome.py -p 0.2 0.3 0.3 0.2 10000 genome.fa

-## create_indel_genome.py
+## create_donor_contigs.py

-This script generates a genome with the given structural variations from a reference genome.
+This script generates contigs with the given structural variations from a set of reference contigs.
 The structural variations are specified in a custom file format that support 4 types of structural variations: insertion, deletion, duplication and translocation.

 Structural variations are defined by lines:

-    insertion start length
+    contig_name insertion start length
-    deletion start length
+    contig_name deletion start length
-    duplication start length to
+    contig_name duplication start length to
-    translocation start length to
+    contig_name translocation start length to

-where *start* is the start position of the variation in the reference genome, *length* is the length of the variation, and to is the location where the copied or removed segment will end up.
+where *contig_name* is the name of a contig in the contig fasta file, *start* is the start position of the variation in the contig, *length* is the length of the variation, and to is the location where the copied or removed segment will end up.
 It is not allowed to have overlapping structural variations.
 Start positions are always defined as one position before the actual variation.

 I will illustrate this with an example.
 Let genome.fa be:

-    >my_genome
+    >contig1
     AAACCCGGGTTT
+    >contig2
+    AACCGGTT

 and variations.txt be:

-    deletion 3 3
+    contig1 deletion 3 3
-    duplication 6 3 9
+    contig1 duplication 6 3 9

 If we now run:

-    > python create_indel_genome.py genome.fa variations.txt indel_genome.fa
+    > python create_donor_contigs.py genome.fa variations.txt indel_genome.fa
     > cat indel_genome.fa
-    >mutated-donor
+    >contig1-donor
     AAAGGGGGGTTT
+    >contig2-donor
+    AACCGGTT

-As we can see the three C's has been deleted and the three G's has been duplicated.
+As we can see the three C's has been deleted and the three G's has been duplicated in contig1, the other contig is kept intact.

 ## simulate_reads.py

-This program uses [MetaSim](http://ab.inf.uni-tuebingen.de/software/metasim/) or [dwgsim](https://github.com/nh13/DWGSIM) to simulate reads from a given genome.
+This program uses [MetaSim](http://ab.inf.uni-tuebingen.de/software/metasim/) or [dwgsim](https://github.com/nh13/DWGSIM) to simulate reads from a given set of contigs.
 To use this script you need to have MetaSim or dwgsim in your PATH.

     usage: simulate_reads.py [-h] [-c C] [-m M] [-s S] -t {metasim,dwgsim}
                              genome_file output_prefix